Vero Beach, Florida: Tourism

-Points of interest

 Beaches

 The beaches in Vero Beach are part of Florida's Treasure Coast.
 Vero's three main public beaches are South Beach, accessible at the eastern end of Florida State Road 656 at the eastern end of 17th Street; Humiston Park, in Vero's Central Beach Business District on Ocean Drive and Jaycee Park which is adjacent to Conn Beach.

 There are 26 mi of oceanfront shore in Indian River County.

 Vero Beach also has other free public access trails and walkways with beach access, such as Riomar Beach, Sea Cove, Sea Grape Trail, Sexton Plaza, and Turtle Trail.

 Water recreation in the Indian River Lagoon

 The Indian River Lagoon, passing through Vero Beach, forms a significant portion of the Intracoastal Waterway, and is a hub for boating, fishing, water skiing, diving, kayaking and other small-craft waterborne activities.

 Resorts

 Disney's Vero Beach Resort is officially located in Wabasso Beach, a small town north of Vero Beach.
 As of 2021, the city hosts 14 private golf clubs.